bilelmoussaoui/Authenticator/README.md

 make
 sudo make install
 ```
-4 - You can run the application from your terminal using
+4 - You can run the application from the desktop file or from terminal using
 ```bash
 twofactorauth
 ```